-Five goals are presented below pursuant to HCD requirements for the 6th Cycle, corresponding to the following topics:
+Five goals are presented below pursuant to Department of Housing and Community Development (HCD) requirements for the 6th Cycle, corresponding to the following topics:

-- Improve and Conserve Existing Housing Stock - Address and Remove (or Mitigate) Housing Constraints - Assist in the Development of Housing - Identify Adequate Sites

-- Preserve Units At-Risk of Conversion to Market Rates - Equal Housing Opportunities
+- Improve and Conserve Existing Housing Stock - Address and Remove (or Mitigate) Housing Constraints - Assist in the Development of Housing - Identify Adequate Sites - Preserve Units At-Risk of Conversion to Market Rates - Equal Housing Opportunities

 As required by law, quantified objectives have been developed for housing production, rehabilitation, and conservation.
 These are presented at the end of this chapter.
-The quantified objectives provide metrics for evaluating the effectiveness of the Element.
+The quantified objectives provide metrics for evaluating the effectiveness of the Housing Element and are presented at the end of this Chapter.

-Three types of statements are included in this chapter: goals, policies, and programs.
+Three types of statements are included in this chapter Chapter: goals, policies, and programs.
 Goals express broad, long-term statements for desired outcomes.
 Each goal is followed by multiple policies.
 The policies are intended to guide decision makers, staff, and other City representatives in the day-to-day operations of the City.
 They are statements that describe the City's position on specific housing issues.
 Some policies, but not all, require specific programs to ensure their effective implementation.
 The link between each program and its corresponding policy or policies is noted at the end of the program.

-A. GOALS, POLICIES, AND IMPLEMENTING PROGRAMS
+A. GOALS, POLICIES, AND IMPLEMENTING PROGRAMS [SW1]